zUkrainak47/Genshin-Simulator/README.md

 ### Mode 1:
 - Allows you to generate and upgrade artifacts one by one.
 Basically like running domains or using the strongbox, but you have unlimited resin.
 - If there's an artifact that you like, you can add it to your inventory.
-It also carries over sessions.
+It also carries over sessions!
 - Commands include:
   - leveling artifact (to next tier or to +20)
   - re-rolling artifact